Vegan Peanut Butter Cups Recipe

-These vegan peanut butter cups are a tasty treat just like the one you can buy in the store, but healthier!
-This recipe is dairy-free and low sugar and therefore can be enjoyed by vegans and people with dairy intolerances.
+These vegan peanut butter cups are a tasty treat, just like the one you buy in the store, but healthier.
+This recipe is dairy-free and relatively low in sugar but still amazing and addicting!

-I have this thing for sweets.
-That’s why these homemade vegan peanut butter cups are rocking my world right now!
-They’re like a Resse’s peanut butter cup, but better, because they’re made without dairy!
-It’s a perfect snack for my sweet tooth and yours too!
+I have a passion for sweets.
+That’s why I make things like vegan chocolate chip cookies and vegan kit kat bars.
+And it’s why these homemade vegan peanut butter cups are rocking my world right now.
+They’re like a Resse’s peanut butter cup, but better, because they’re made without dairy.
+It’s a perfect snack for my sweet tooth and yours, too!

-- The amount of peanut butter filling is up to you — if you like a thick or thinner filler, you get to decide when you make your own
+• The amount of peanut butter filling is up to you — if you like a thick or thin filling, you get to decide when you make your own

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.